zeroc-ice/ice/objective-c/README.md

  `objective-c/test/ios/controller` directory.
  - Build the `Objective-C Controller` or `Objective-C ARC Controller` app.

+## Cleaning the source build

+Running `make clean` will remove the binaries created for the default configuration and platform.

+To clean the binaries produced for a specific configuration or platform, you need to specify the `CONFIGS` or `PLATFORMS` variable.
+For example, `make CONFIGS=xcodesdk clean` will clean the Xcode SDK build.

+To clean the build for all the supported configurations and platforms, run `make CONFIGS=all PLATFORMS=all clean`.

+Running `make distclean` will also clean the build for all the configurations and platforms.
+In addition, it will also remove the generated files created by the Slice translators.

 ## Running the Test Suite

 Python is required to run the test suite.
 After a successful source build, you